EfthymiaKakoulidou/secrets/README.md

 ### GitHub Issues

-[GitHub Issues](https://github.com/EfthymiaKakoulidou/secrets/issues) served as an another Agile tool.
+[GitHub Issues](https://github.com/EfthymiaKakoulidou/secrets/issues) served as another Agile tool.

 It also helped with milestone iterations on a weekly basis.